What you need to do to receive services:

 - Deliver Accommodation Letters to the faculty within one week of receiving the letters

-- Contact your Disability Services Coordinator immediately should you encounter any
+- Contact the Office of Disability Services immediately should you encounter any difficulty

 - Abide by the University’s standards and guidelines for behavior in the Student Code

-- Adhere to the Academic Honesty Policies as stated by the Augusta University Office
+- Adhere to the Academic Honesty Policies as stated in the Augusta University College